rsek/datasworn/ironsworn_moves.md

 On a **weak hit**, the information complicates your quest or introduces a new danger.
 Envision what you discover (*Ask the Oracle* if unsure), and take +1 momentum.

-On a **miss**, your investigation unearths a dire threat or reveals an unwelcome truth that undermines your quest. *Endure Harm*.
+On a **miss**, your investigation unearths a dire threat or reveals an unwelcome truth that undermines your quest. *Pay the Price*.

 ### Heal